Video Game: Knights of the Old Republic

 - Smug Super: The Sith in general.
 Not so much the rank-and-file grunts, but the Dark Jedi will rub it in your face.

-- Space Compression: Jolee Bindo lampshades this in the first game, sarcastically suggesting that the main Sith planet has only 12 or 13 Sith (an estimate not far off, depending on who you count).
+- Space Compression: Jolee Bindo lampshades this, sarcastically suggesting that the main Sith planet has only 12 or 13 Sith (an estimate not far off, depending on who you count).

 - Spiritual Successor: Knights of the Old Republic use basically a similar plot and the same character's archetypes that in Neverwinter Nights, another Bioware RPG released the previous year.